 Do not screen with resting or exercise ECG, in adults at low risk of cardiovascular disease events (grade D).

 No recommendation in adults at intermediate or high risk of cardiovascular disease events (grade I, insufficient evidence).

 Screening procedures in Bangkok, how do they differ, and some suggestions :

 1) Blood tests in Bangkok cover the basics.
 It is not clear whether having the tumor markers evaluated, is of benefit.
-Contrary to the above recommendations, we would think tests for hepatitis B are useful in Thailand, in view of the high incidence of hepatitis B in the general population (leading to an increased risk of liver cancer in the country).
+We would think tests for hepatitis B are useful in Thailand, in view of the high incidence of hepatitis B in the general population (leading to an increased risk of liver cancer in the country).

 2) Tests for breast cancer and cervical cancer are clearly recommended.
 While PAP smear tests are included in almost all packages, a mammography is only present when you use the more extensive screening packages.
 Since these exams have to be performed regularly, we suggest you may request them separately on occasion, to avoid having to pay an expensive complete package.

 3) Faecal occult blood tests are recommended certainly above age 50 years.
 There seems to be consensus that sigmoidoscopy and/or coloscopy needs also be performed from that age.
 These tests are not included in the packages offered by various hospitals in Bangkok.
 They are of course quite invasive and unpleasant procedures.